How Can Schools Be More Trauma-Informed

 Supporting Students

-Encouraging Student Voice and Choice
+Voice & Choice

 From Awareness to Action

-By embedding these principles into daily practice, schools not only support students affected by trauma but also create a healthier, more inclusive learning environment for all.
+A trauma-informed school provides a safe, stable, and empowering environment.
+By embedding these principles into daily practice, schools create a healthier, more inclusive learning environment for all students.

 • Anda, R. F., et al. (2006).
 The enduring effects of abuse and related adverse experiences.